 Find What Length of Listening Time Suits You

 You will soon learn what your optimal listening period is.
 That is, you will be able to tell how long you can listen to the binaural beats, and achieving your desired state, without suffering from any unwanted effects.
 Some people find listening to a beat for fifteen minutes is beneficial.
 Others need to listen for 30 minutes to an hour in order to reap their desired outcome.

 When you hear music or sounds, you automatically hear and feel the beats and rhythm.
 Humans are naturally entrained in the different types of sounds and rhythms around us, but most of the time we are not aware that ‘entrainment’ is taking place inside us.

 Whatever the frequency is at any given point in time will determine (and is also affected by) whatever activity we are currently performing, and how well, or closely aligned, we are doing it.

 Often, the activity, or the mind-state that is mostly associated with it, that we would like to be experiencing right now, can be hard to attain.
 We may feel mellow and doughy when we need to be alert and focused.
 Or, we may feel we are bouncing off the walls, and we want to be in a more relaxed and controlled frame of mind.

 Binaural beats are easy to use, readily available, and inexpensive.
 For all the times we wish we could feel sharper when we are not, and the even more times we are too tightly wound and need to relax, binaural beats might just be the answer!

 Meditation has become very popular.
 But can it really make you smarter, happier and healthier?

-New research shows that it can affect the body as well as the mind, slow down the aging process, and even alter the structure of the brain.
+New research shows that there are Key Benefits Of Meditation.
+It can affect the body as well as the mind, slow down the aging process, and even alter the structure of the brain.